Sitefinity-SDK/Telerik.Sitefinity.Samples.DevReachConferenceSite/README.md

 [![Build Status](http://sdk-jenkins-ci.cloudapp.net/buildStatus/icon?job=Telerik.Sitefinity.Samples.DevReachConferenceSite.CI)](http://sdk-jenkins-ci.cloudapp.net/job/Telerik.Sitefinity.Samples.DevReachConferenceSite.CI/)

-The DevReach sample project demonstrates how to create a simple conference site utilizing the Related Data feature capabilities in Sitefinity 7.0 or later.
+The DevReach sample project demonstrates how to create a simple conference site utilizing the Related Data feature capabilities in Sitefinity CMS 7.0 or later.

 Using the DevReach sample, you can: